Darron Lee: Pre-draft

-On March 11, 2016, Lee participated at Ohio State’a pro day, but opted to stand on his combine numbers and only performed positional drills.
+On March 11, 2016, Lee participated at Ohio State's pro day, but opted to stand on his combine numbers and only performed positional drills.
 He attended pre-draft visits with multiple teams, including the Buffalo Bills, Chicago Bears, New York Jets, and Minnesota Vikings.
 At the conclusion of the pre-draft process, Lee was projected to be a first round pick by NFL draft experts and scouts.
 He was ranked as the second best outside linebacker prospect in the draft by DraftScout.com, was ranked the third best linebacker by NFL analyst Mike Mayock, and was ranked the fourth best linebacker in the draft by Sports Illustrated, NFL analyst Bucky Brooks, and ESPN.

 New York Jets

 2016

-The New York Jets selected Lee in the first round (20th overall) of the 2016 NFL Draft.
+The Jets selected Lee in the first round (20th overall) of the 2016 NFL draft.
 Lee was the second linebacker drafted in 2016, behind Georgia outside linebacker Leonard Floyd (9th overall).

-On July 27, 2016, the New York Jets signed Lee to a four-year, $10.22 million contract that includes $7.92 million guaranteed and a signing bonus of $5.63 million.
+On July 27, 2016, the Jets signed Lee to a four-year, $10.22 million contract that includes $7.92 million guaranteed and a signing bonus of $5.63 million.

 Throughout training camp, Lee competed to be a starting inside linebacker against established veteran Erin Henderson.
 Head coach Todd Bowles named Lee a backup inside linebacker to begin the regular season, behind starters David Harris and Erin Henderson.

-He made his professional regular season debut in the New York Jets’ season-opener against the Cincinnati Bengals and recorded six combined tackles in their 23–22 loss.
+He made his professional regular season debut in the Jets’ season-opener against the Cincinnati Bengals and recorded six combined tackles in their 23–22 loss.
 Lee received more snaps (36) than starting inside linebacker Erin Henderson (21) in the season-opener, although head coach Todd Bowles maintained that Lee would remain a backup.
 The following week, Lee earned his first career start after Erin Henderson sustained a foot injury.
-Lee finished the Jets’ 37–31 win at the Buffalo Bills with five combined tackles in Week 2.
+Lee finished the Jets’ 37–31 win at the Bills with five combined tackles in Week 2.
 On September 25, 2016, Lee recorded six combined tackles and was credited with half a sack during a 24–3 loss at the Kansas City Chiefs in a Week 3.
 In Week 6, Lee suffered an ankle injury during the Jets’ 28–3 loss at the Arizona Cardinals and was inactive for the next three games (Weeks 7–9).
 In Week 12, Lee collected a season-high 11 combined tackles (five solo) and broke up a pass during a 22–17 loss to the New England Patriots.
 He finished his rookie season in 2016 with 73 combined tackles (45 solo), three pass deflections, and one sack in 13 games and nine starts.
-Lee started six consecutive games to end the season after Erin Henderson was placed on the Non-Football Injury list on October 22, 2016 and remained inactive for the remainder of the season.
+Lee started six consecutive games to end the season after Erin Henderson was placed on the Non-Football Injury list on October 22, 2016, and remained inactive for the remainder of the season.
 Lee received an overall grade of 38.8 from Pro Football Focus and was the lowest graded rookie linebacker in the league due to his inability to handle pass coverage.